AliakseiBelabrovik/Tic-Tac-Toe_with_AI/README.md

 # Tic-Tac-Toe_with_AI

-start the game with the command star player1 player2, where player can be: user, easy, medium, hard
+start the game with the command start player1 player2, where a player can be: user, easy, medium, hard

 user - you are playing